Jump To the Part You Need

 3 years ago, two locomotives arrived in Thailand, replacing the diesel locomotives from the United States.
 These two locomotives were among 20 locomotives purchased from China by Thailand’s railway agency.

 Premier Li Keqiang said that if China’s advanced equipment can be exported, it will make full use of spare production capacity while helping China upgrade its equipment.
-Therefore, both China and Thailand hope that both sides implement the preliminary railway project-related work for this project, in order to lay a good foundation to start construction as soon as possible.
+Therefore, both China and Thailand hope that both sides implement the preliminary railway project-related work for this project, in order to lay a good foundation to start manufacturing design as soon as possible.

 In addition, the long-distance railway in Thailand helped promote the construction of the Trans-Indochina railway which will promote trade and develop logistics channels between the 2 countries.